XSYNC is an add-in that enables SOLIDWORKS to keep all selected exported files (STEP, DXF, PDF) synchronized.

 It is constantly monitoring the SOLIDWORKS save operation.
 When it detects that a SOLIDWORKS document is about to be saved, is checking if an export setting has been applied in the document.

-If it has, the software is automatically applying those rules (Save and overwrite, ask before overwriting, ech) for exported or backup files to the pre-defined locations, with the pre-defined file names.
+If it has, the software is automatically applying those rules (Save and overwrite, ask before overwriting, ech) for exported files to the pre-defined locations, with the pre-defined file names.

 XSYNC enables synchronization of exported file types for all SOLIDWORKS Documents (Parts, Assembly, Drawings), supporting all SOLIDWORKS versions since 2015 to Windows Vista, 7, 8 and 10 operating systems.